torikushiii/starrail-auto/services/google-script/README.md

 7. Paste it into the "Value" field for "COOKIE" in the "Script properties" section.
 8. Click on "Save script properties".

+# Trigger
-# If you want to run it automatically every day
+If you want to automate the script, you can add a trigger to run it daily.
 1. Click on the "Triggers" icon.
     ![](https://i.imgur.com/hAjfBhr.png)
 2. Click on "Add Trigger".